jon-heard/obsidian-inline-scripts-library/README.md

 ### une_ui.sfile
 An extension to __une.sfile__ that provides graphical ui versions of shortcuts.

-- __ui une__ - Asks the user to choose the scene's randomness (for picking the npc's power).
+- __ui une__ - Asks the user to choose the scene's randomness (for picking the NPC's power).
-Asks the user to choose the npc's felings towards the pc(s) (for the npc's mood).
+Asks the user to choose the NPC's felings towards the PC(s) (for the NPC's mood).
-Asks the user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
+Asks the user to choose the NPC's demeanor, or pick it randomly (for the NPC's bearing).
-Displays the npc's character (identity, power, motive) and the npc's interaction for this scene (mood, bearing, focus).
+Displays the NPC's character (identity, power, motive) and the NPC's interaction for this scene (mood, bearing, focus).
+***
-- __ui une character__ - Asks the user to choose the scene's randomness (for picking the npc's power).
+- __ui une character__ - Asks the user to choose the scene's randomness (for picking the NPC's power).
-Displays the npc's character (identity, power, motive).
+Displays the NPC's character (identity, power, motive).
-- __ui une interact__ - Asks the user to choose the npc's felings towards the pc(s) (for the npc's mood).
+- __ui une interact__ - Asks the user to choose the NPC's feelings towards the PC(s) (for the NPC's mood).
-Asks the user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
+Asks the user to choose the NPC's demeanor, or pick it randomly (for the NPC's bearing).
-Displays the npc's interaction for this scene (mood, bearing, focus).
+Displays the NPC's interaction for this scene (mood, bearing, focus).
+***
+- __ui une identity__ - Generates a 2-word description for an NPC.
 - __ui une power__ - Asks the user to choose the scene's randomness.
-Displays the npc's power relative to the pc(s) power.
+Displays the NPC's power relative to the PC power(s).
+- __ui une motive__ - Generates three 2-word descriptions for an NPC's motivations.
+***
-- __ui une mood__ - Asks the user to choose the npc's felings towards the pc(s).
+- __ui une mood__ - Asks the user to choose the NPC's felings towards the PC(s).
-Displays the npc's mood for this scene.
+Displays the NPC's mood for this scene.
-- __ui une bearing__ - Asks the user to choose the npc's demeanor, or pick it randomly.
+- __ui une bearing__ - Asks the user to choose the NPC's demeanor, or pick it randomly.
-Displays a the npc's bearing.
+Displays a the NPC's bearing.
+- __ui une focus__ - Generates an NPC's primary interest for this interaction.

 ***